The Best Action Cameras Under $100 in 2023 (By Each Category)

 However, the vast majority of non-GoPro action cameras are not waterproof out of the box.
 You need to put them in plastic casing which is usually included in the box.
 This is not only a bit of a hassle, but using external housing will also slightly reduce audio quality since it adds an extra layer between the sound and mic.

-The Dragon Touch Vision 5 is waterproof up to 40m without casing.
+The No products found. is waterproof up to 40m without casing.
 It’s therefore a great budget friendly GoPro alternative for those who don’t want to deal with external casing.

 Now, if you’re only going to surf once a month and plan to mostly record footage of you doing mountain biking or other less ‘wet’ sports, I’d personally get one of the other cameras on the list which offer better bang for buck.